1MikeMakuch/aws-iot-test/README.md

     $ npm install

+You will need to download the auth certificates from AWS IOT page: https://us-west-2.console.aws.amazon.com/iot/home

+And you will need to create a config file with a few environment variables;

+    $ cp config.sh.sample config.sh

+And modify config.sh to suit your environment.

 ## 50 Subscription Limit per connection

 Illustrates the AWS IOT limit of 50 subscriptions per connection.
 Note that this is a subscription limit not a topic limit.